facebookarchive/hack-langspec/spec/10-expressions.md

 `null`.

-The result of an *object-creation-expression* is a handle to an object of the type specified by *class-type-designator*.
+The result of an *object-creation-expression* is a handle to an object of the type specified by *class-type-designator* or *variable-name*.

 From within a method, the use of `static` corresponds to the class in the inheritance context in which the method is called.
 The type of the object created by an expression of the form `new static` is `this` [§§](05-types.md#the-this-type).